kamtaprasad0905/React_F-G_KamtaPrasad/README.md

 -------------------------------------------------------------Assignment-------------------------------------------

-Creact ReactApp using npx create-react-app my-app --template typescript I have used typescript using typescript we can write a clean code and easy to find error and many others benifites typescript have
+#Creact ReactApp using npx create-react-app my-app --template typescript
+#I have used typescript using typescript we can write a clean code
+and easy to find error and many others benifites typescript have

-install react-bootstrap using npm install react-bootstrap bootstrap Responsive and validation
+#install react-bootstrap using npm install react-bootstrap bootstrap---->Responsive and validation

-install react-router-dom using npm install react-router-dom For Routing purpose
+#install react-router-dom using npm install react-router-dom--->For Routing purpose

-Folder structure
+#Folder structure
-assests------>For images
+*assests------>For images
-components--->For Forms and validation purpose constants----> routing containers---> logical and some code for containing child component using components folder interface----> Defining Type for variables and other interfaces shared-------> shared components
+*components--->For Forms and validation purpose *constants----> routing
+*containers---> logical and some code for containing child component using components folder *interface----> Defining Type for variables and other interfaces *shared-------> shared components